 Distance from Mossel Bay to Oudtshoorn: 85.6km

-George is the largest town around and has an airport, so a convenient access point to Kynsna and Plettenberg Bay if you want to visit the Garden Route but you’re short on time.
+George is the largest town around and has an airport, so it is a convenient access point to Knysna and Plettenberg Bay if you want to visit the Garden Route, but you’re short on time.
 There’s also a large shopping centre here, but otherwise I wouldn’t recommend stopping for too long in George.

 Distance from Oudtshoorn to George: 63km or go directly from Mossel Bay (46km)

 Its location means visitors can enjoy a wide array of outdoor activities along the vast stretches of beaches and in the nearby mountains, lagoons, forests, lakes and rivers.
 Days can be spent hiking, mountain biking, bird-watching, whale-watching, angling, boating, horse-riding and swimming.
-As you can see, if you’re into outdoors activities, you can easily spend several days here!
+Soif you’re into outdoors activities, you can easily spend several days here!

-Wilderness is the perfect place to immerse yourself in nature – make sure to take the time to absorb the charm of this soulful town.
+Wilderness is the perfect place to immerse yourself in nature – definitely take the time to absorb the charm of this soulful town.